-- To provide proven Montessori methodologies and systems, that can be used to help individuals living with dementia retain their procedural memories as long as possible.
+- To provide proven Montessori methodologies and systems, that can be used to help individuals living with Dementia retain their procedural memories for as long as possible.

-- To understand the importance of socialisation and community for ongoing health and well being, including resources.
+- To understand the importance of socialization and community for ongoing health and well-being, including resources.

 - Develop specific systems that will provide opportunities and options for activities of daily living including recreation and social interactions.